 - Always wear oven mitts/gloves when dealing with a hot oven and bread pan.

-- For more delicious banana bread recipes (i.e. no butter banana bread, cranberry banana bread or blueberry banana bread), please visit Bread Dad’s sections on easy Banana Bread Recipes.
+- For more delicious banana bread recipes (e.g. no butter banana bread, cranberry banana bread or blueberry banana bread), please visit Bread Dad’s sections on easy Banana Bread Recipes.

-If you liked this recipe, please leave a comment below and give us a 5 star rating.
-It is always fantastic to hear from someone who has enjoyed our recipes!
+If you liked this recipe, please leave a comment below and give it a 5 star rating.
 Jump to comment section

 Reference Sources